Getty Images/iStockphoto

 Intel's growth in the PC market has been driven by the introduction of AI PCs, which are primarily laptops with specialized chips to run AI applications.
 However, that growth hasn't brought the profits Intel expected.

-"An ironic silver lining of the news is that the AI PC market is doing better even than Intel expected because they’re selling more Intel Core Ultra CPUs than they thought they would," said Bob O'Donnell, principal analyst for TECHnalysis.
+"An ironic silver lining of the news is that the AI PC market is doing better even than Intel expected, because they're selling more Intel Core Ultra CPUs than they thought they would," said Bob O'Donnell, principal analyst at Technalysis.
 However, the chips carry "little or no margin."

 Within the AI market, Intel is unlikely to show much progress until companies start building AI applications that run at the edge of corporate networks, where Intel CPUs with built-in AI accelerators could gain a strong foothold.

-"If you’re buying big on AI (today), you’re going to move toward Nvidia and AMD," Gold said.
-"Intel will have a trailing share in that part of the market, at least until we move towards a more edge-leading AI processing environment."
+"If you're buying big on AI [today], you're going to move toward Nvidia and AMD," Gold said.
+"Intel will have a trailing share in that part of the market, at least until we move toward a more edge-leading AI processing environment."

 Intel's Foundry unit

-Gelsinger's cost-cutting efforts mean the company will have fewer resources to drive its strategy of becoming a strong competitor to the world's leading chipmaker, Taiwan Semiconductor Manufacturing Co.
+Gelsinger's cost-cutting efforts mean the company will have fewer resources to drive its strategy of becoming a strong competitor to the world's leading chipmaker, Taiwan Semiconductor Manufacturing Company (TSMC).
 Intel officially launched its Foundry unit this year to make semiconductors for all buyers, not just Intel.

 The Foundry unit had $4.3 billion in revenue last quarter, up 4% from a year ago.
 TSMC had nearly $21 billion in revenue, a 33% increase from a year ago.

-Gelsinger insisted his plans for building the Foundry unit haven't changed despite the company's financial turmoil.
+Gelsinger insisted that his plans for building the Foundry unit haven't changed despite the company's financial turmoil.

 "The Foundry strategy is unchanged," Gelsinger said.
 "However, until we have committed orders, we're going to be modest on how much equipment we put against the shells and the sites that we have in place."